nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/README.md

 <p align="center">
   <img alt="Best and Worst Performing Product by Number of Sales" title="Best and Worst Performing Product by Number of Sales" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/e5255e33-2b71-4d3e-b4af-f2f38a91fc58" width="750">
 </p>

+> Based on the plot above, the `Bed Bath Table` product has the highest sales.

+> Meanwhile, `Security and Services products` have the lowest sales.

 #### 3rd Question
 [👆](#outline)